peter1357908/cosc-60-final-project/Structure.md

-**This file details the responsibilites of a supernode and a child node.**
+### This file details the responsibilites of different types of nodes (supernodes, child nodes)

-Some assumptions:
-1. Supernodes never disconnect.
-2. There is always 1 supernode online.

-**Supernodes**

-I think I should begin by discussing the jobs of a supernode:
+---

+### All nodes can:

+*  Offer files for download
+*  Download files

+*Offer Files for Download*

+A child node can offer files for download by notifying its parent supernode;
+a supernode can offer files for download by updating its Local Distributed Hash Table.

+*Download Files*

+Both the child and the supernode can download files from other nodes by directly connecting to the node(s) that offer the file (the information on who has which file is stored in Local Distributed Hash Tables and distributed by supernodes).

+---

+### Supernodes should:

+*  Remain online
-*  Connect a limited number of child nodes
+*  Connect to a limited number of child nodes
-*  Maintiain a local Distributed Hash Table
+*  Maintiain a Local Distributed Hash Table
 *  Connect to other Supernodes
-*  Offering files for download (see child explanation)
-*  Download files (see child explanation)

-And go through these one by one.
+*Remain online:*

+The supernodes are essential for keeping the network operational by bootstrapping newly joining nodes, maintain its existing children, and exchanging meta-information with other supernodes, and thus should remain online (if no supernodes are online, the network is considered offline).

-*Connect a limited number of child nodes:*
+*Connect to a limited number of child nodes:*

 The supernode acts as a bootstrapper for nodes wanting to join the network.
 From the child nodes' perspective, the child only has one neighbor: the supernode.
 This way, the supernode can manage local requests for information. *The supernode does not act as a middle man during downloads.*
+(it is not responsible for relaying the actual download/upload stream).
-The supernode should be behind a static NAT, for convienence.
+The supernode should be behind either a static NAT or no NAT, for convienence.

+To ensure stability, a supernode should only connect to a limited number of child nodes.
+The more supernodes a network has, the more child nodes it can accommodate.

-*Maintain a Local DHT*
+*Maintiain a Local Distributed Hash Table*

 A "Local-DHT" is a hash table which contains all of the files offered by the supernode and its children.
 The local DHT is instantiated with the files the supernode itself offers.